What are Wet and Dry inks?

 The intriguing Platinum Classic inks are iron gall inks.
 They’re water-resistant and dry to a much darker color than what originally goes down on the page.
-You can see Platinum Classic Citrus Black in action in Monday Matchup #155.
 Shop both bottles and samples of these stunning inks.

-J. Herbin Vert Empire offers a delightful, muted green tone that is easy on the eyes and a drier ink flow that is great on all kinds of paper.
-The conservative ink flow eliminates any concerns about turning the notebook page before the ink is dry.
-Our Community Coordinator and resident lefty, Lydia, loves this ink and recommends it for lefties with a love of colorful inks.
-See more of Sarah’s whimsical bean stalk drawn in this ink in Monday Matchup #43!
-This ink is available in a 30ml bottle or 2ml sample.
+Herbin Vert Empire offers a delightful, muted green tone that is easy on the eyes and a drier ink flow that is great on all kinds of paper.
+The conservative ink flow eliminates any concerns about flipping the notebook page before the ink is dry.
+Many lefties with a love of colorful inks enjoy using this shade.
+Herbin Vert Empire ink is available in a 30ml bottle or 2ml sample.

 Robert Oster inks offer a great variety of colors, faster dry times than with other brands, and super fun ink names.
 Black Violet is a reserved choice for any occasion.
 As the name would suggest, it is a dark hue with a hint of purple, making it office-appropriate with a hint of fun.
 It is available in a 50ml bottle or 2ml sample.

 What list would be complete without the perfect black?
 Pelikan 4001 Brilliant Black is the perfect dry workhorse ink.
 It has very little bleedthrough and a speedy dry time that allows for quick note taking.
-It is a low maintenance ink and plays nicely with a wide variety of pens.
-It is available in a 2oz bottle, a 2ml sample, and a 6 pack of cartridges.
+This low maintenance ink plays nicely with a wide variety of pens.
+Pelikan 4001 Brilliant Black is available in a 2oz bottle, a 2ml sample, and a 6 pack of cartridges.

 Some other inks we suggested in a prior edition of this blog include: